-If there’s one thing we can count on after a devastating super storm, it’s that the used-car market will be flooded with water-damaged cars.
+If there’s one thing we can count on after a devastating hurricane or tropical storm, it’s that the used car market will be flooded with water-damaged cars.

-Scammers probably begin dumping affected cars into the used-car inventory within days of a storm’s landfall.
+Scammers begin dumping affected cars into the used car inventory, typically within days of a flood.

-Used-vehicle shoppers searching within a few hundred miles of the storm should be particularly wary, but it’s not just shoppers in the affected regions who should increase their vigilance.
-Savvy sellers will move damaged vehicles to unaffected states, where they will retitle the cars before foisting them on unsuspecting buyers.
-Like gas vapor seeping into a room, storm-damaged flood cars will find their way into every corner of the country.
+Used vehicle shoppers in affected areas should be particularly wary when searching to buy a replacement car.
+But shoppers in other areas also need to increase their vigilance.
+Unscrupulous sellers will move damaged vehicles to unaffected states, where they will retitle the cars before foisting them on unsuspecting buyers.
+Like gas vapor seeping into a room, storm-damaged cars will find their way into every corner of the country.

-Flood damage can ruin a vehicle in any number of ways, from eating away the electronics wiring to seizing up mechanical systems, and the damage may not reveal itself for months or even years.
-Corrosion and rust are insidious, often eating away at sheet metal and components from the inside out.
+Flood damage can ruin a vehicle in many ways, from eating away the electronics wiring to seizing up mechanical systems.
+The damage may not reveal itself for months or even years.
+Corrosion and rust will eat away at sheet metal and components from the inside out over time.

-Obviously, not every used car coming out of storm-affected areas will be damaged, but many that are won’t show outward signs of water trauma.
+Obviously, not every used car coming out of storm-affected areas will be damaged, but many flooded cars won’t show outward signs of water trauma.

-There are some precautions a used-car shopper can take to minimize, if not eliminate, the chances of buying one of these future rust buckets.
+Used car shoppers can take these steps to eliminate the chances of buying one of these future rust buckets.

 Aggressively inspecting any used vehicle being considered for purchase is the most effective prescription for dodging one with terminal water damage.

-This is best accomplished by a qualified mechanic; however, if a mechanic isn’t available or you want to avoid the expense of a professional, you may be able to identify a problem vehicle yourself with a preemptive inspection.
+A qualified mechanic best accomplishes this.
+If a mechanic isn’t available or you want to avoid the expense of a professional, you may be able to identify a problem vehicle yourself with a preemptive inspection.